Toxoplasmosis

 A recent study by Food Standards Australia New Zealand and the Australian National University (p58) found that the Toxoplasma gondii parasite caused 15,500 cases of symptom casing toxoplasmosis in Australia each year costing the economy $13.1 million in lost productivity and premature mortality.
 Toxoplasmosis infection is very risky for pregnant women and their babies as well as people with compromised immune systems.

 Our research found only 17% of Australians have heard of toxoplasmosis but research shows 25% to 30% of Australians show signs of past Toxoplasma infections.
-The most common way people get a Toxoplasma infection is via cats, however there is a possibility that it can be picked up by eating raw or rare sheep, pork, kangaroo or game meat as well as offal such as heart, liver, tongue and duck, and goose paté.
+One common way people get an infection is via cats, though it can also occur through eating raw or rare sheep, pork, kangaroo or game meat, as well as offal such as heart, liver, and tongue, or duck and goose paté.
+Game meat can also be infected by Sarcocystis, which is a close relative of Toxoplasma gondii.
 The Toxoplasma gondii parasite isn’t generally frequently found in beef meat.

 If you are going to consume rare or raw meat, or feed it to your pets, freeze it for at least 3 days to kill any parasites then defrost in the fridge or microwave.
 It’s still much safer to cook products as advised to minimise risks of food poisoning.